nopara73/ForeverAloneProgramming/README.md

 I am not an expert on the topic, I just outline a process that works better for me, than anything else I tried before.

 ## Why this name?
-Because if you like this process you can recommend it in forums, somehow like this: "Did you try to [FAP](https://github.com/nopara73/ForeverAloneProcess)?
+Because if you like this process you can recommend it on the internet, somehow like this: "Have you tried to [FAP](https://github.com/nopara73/ForeverAloneProcess)?".
+Or if it accidentally gets well-known you can say: "Do you even [FAP](https://github.com/nopara73/ForeverAloneProcess) bro?"

 ## Before you start